-There is nothing similar to this pulpit anywhere else in Norway.
+The pulpit is unique in Norway.
 It was given to the church in 1676 by a group of prominent German merchants at Bryggen.
-The use of tortoiseshell and the lacquer work is foreign to us and may suggest a connection to East Asia, possibly through Holland.
-The pulpit and the staircase are decorated with 8 of the 9 main Christian virtues, represented by women with various attributes.
-Penitence with a pelican, prudence with a snake, the naked truth, chastity with two turtle doves, patience with a lamb, hope with a dove and parts of an anchor, faith with book and cross, and love with two children.
+The use of tortoiseshell and lacquer work are exotic to us and may suggest a connection to East Asia, possibly through the Netherlands.
+The pulpit and the staircase are decorated with women with various attributes representing the main Christian virtues.
+These are penitence with a pelican, prudence with a snake, the naked truth, chastity with two turtle doves, patience with a lamb, hope with a dove and the remains of an anchor, faith with a book and cross, and love with two children.

-Both above and below the pulpit there are two half spheres, symbolizing the northern and southern hemispheres.
-They are both decorated with symbolic animals and astrological signs.
-Around the lower hemisphere are five small cherubs that seem to carry the pulpit, surrounded by gold leaf and fruit garlands.

-The pulpit underwent major restoration in 1952-1956, and again in 2010-2015.
+Half spheres above and below the pulpit symbolise the northern and southern hemispheres.
+Both are decorated with symbolic animals and astrological signs.
+Around the lower hemisphere are five small cherubs that appear to carry the pulpit, surrounded by gold leaf and fruit garlands.
+The pulpit underwent major restoration in 1952-1956 and again in 2010-2015.